Tiago-Lima/Tiago-Lima/README.md

 ### Hi there 🖖

-I'm Tiago, a QA Tester curious about Backend Staff and Data Analysis.
+I'm Tiago, a QA Tester curious about Backend Development and Data Analysis.
 Feel free to send me a message on my [LinkedIn](https://www.linkedin.com/in/tiago-lsantos) profile.

 <!--